 • Assist buyers with examination of property prior to sales, providing condition reports, comparable price results, and offering expert opinions on any items in sale.

-• Ensure that major past buyers and collectors are aware of upcoming sales, have received catalogs and that works of particular interest for them are noted.
+• Ensure that major past buyers and collectors are aware of upcoming sales, have received catalogues and that works of particular interest for them are noted.

 • After sale: make informed decisions on items to be re-offered and revise estimates accordingly.
 Decide which pieces to return to owner.

 • Handle all post-sale offers and forward these, with recommendation to clients.
 Continue to negotiate such deals to a conclusion in a timely manner.